carollebertille/CI-battleboat/README.md

 - sonarqube sent the code analysis result back to jenkins

-- jenkins read dockerfile to build, scan with snyk container
+- jenkins read dockerfile to build image and invoke snyk to scan it

 ### Keywords